mistermicheels/learning-notes/mindset/Keep-it-simple.md

 -   Know when to stop optimizing!
     -   The more you optimize, the lower the ROI of additional optimizations and the higher the benefit would be of spending the effort on other things instead
     -   Applies to architecture, code quality, solution approaches, ...
-    -   At some point, rather than to keep discussing and polishing, it makes sense to ask if you can all agree that it’s the current option is good enough
+    -   At some point, rather than to keep discussing and polishing, it makes sense to ask if you can all agree that the current option is good enough
         -   Also goes for code reviews
 -   Not everything is a priority
     -   Some things are not worth spending more time and energy on, even if you know they could be improved